House Arrest

-This prize-winning, satirical novel chronicles a scandal that envelops a prominent Jerusalem family and leads to its downfall.
-Told largely through the eyes of one of her three children, the story begins when Elisheva Fogel, depicted as a well-known figure among Israel’s peace activists of the early 2000s, is accused of embezzling millions from the think tank she directs.
-Family members try to close ranks, but old and new grievances surface, and their reactions are driven by conflicting loyalties, suspicion, as well as fear of losing their own financial and social capital.
-The allegation and its repercussions expose not only cracks in the family, but the hypocrisies of Israel’s secular, Ashkenazi elite, along with its moral and political decline.
-This novel has author Noa Yedlin’s hallmark traits: richly detailed scenes and settings, biting humor, razor-sharp social critique, all propelled by an immersive story.
+This prize-winning satirical novel chronicles a scandal that envelops a prominent Jerusalem family and leads to its downfall.
+The unsettling tale begins when Elisheva Fogel is accused of embezzling millions from the think tank she directs.
+Her three adult children try to close ranks, but old and new grievances surface, media scrutiny intensifies, romances inflame, and it’s hard to know who to trust anymore.
+On top of it all, it’s not just a renowned matriarch who comes under the microscope—everybody stands to lose financial and social capital.
+The allegation and its repercussions expose not only cracks in a heretofore esteemed clan, but plenty of hypocrisy throughout elite Israeli society.
+The novel has Noa Yedlin’s hallmark traits: richly detailed scenes and settings, piercing humor, and incisive social critique, all propelled by an immersive story.

 Co-published by New Vessel Press and Altneuland Press.